Jack Sparrow: That's not much incentive for me to fight fair, then, is it?

 Some fights have rules.
 Most don't.
 However, a lot of people will still fight as though there are rules.

-The Combat Pragmatist is a character who is defined by his or her willingness to do anything in a fight to win.
+The Combat Pragmatist is a character who is defined by their willingness to do anything in a fight to win.

 This typically applies to "real" fights where there's actually something at stake that's more important than a cash prize, a trophy, or a title belt, and usually not professional fights in a controlled environment where safeguards are in place to prevent one side from suffering too much damage and where one can be disqualified for not abiding by the rules.
-In such settings, the Combat Pragmatist is an unsympathetic character (usually the main antagonist) who shows through his ruthlessness that he honors nothing — not his opponents, not the sport and its customs, not the tournament's sacred history — but winning, and tends to believe that there's no such thing as a "dirty" fight if your goal is to survive.
+In such settings, the Combat Pragmatist is an unsympathetic character (usually the main antagonist) who shows through their ruthlessness that they honor nothing — not their opponents, not the sport and its customs, not the tournament's sacred history — but winning, and tends to believe that there's no such thing as a "dirty" fight if your goal is to survive.

 These characters are characterized by an extensive knowledge of tactics others may consider "dirty" fighting or just by a willingness to use those tactics to achieve their goal, often against more "honorable" opponents (i.e. Genre Blind ones).
 They are likely to think of any adherence to rules or sporting combat as Honor Before Reason.

 They will not hesitate to use a Dangerous Forbidden Technique.
 They have no compunction about hurting a child.
 Or about attacking someone from behind.
 Or throwing sand in their eyes.
 Or pulling down their pants (or flipping up their skirts if dealing with women or a kilt-wearing man).
 Or the "Hey, You!"
 Haymaker.
 Or biting them.
 Or using Weighted Gloves.
 Or a Groin Attack.
+Or hitting the other guy upside the head with the hilt of their sword.
 Or pretending to surrender.
 Or... well, you get the idea.
 However, there can be different levels of this.
 Even those who don't believe in fighting fair may still have lines they won't cross, such as refusing to kill or not hurting anyone who's not already part of the fight.

 Often overlaps with the No-Nonsense Nemesis, Anti Heroes, and especially Ninja.
-They almost never allow honor or sentiment to cloud their judgement, will usually take measures to avoid setbacks, or betrayal..
-Sometimes Weak, but Skilled or Too Clever by Half, though the truly pragmatic former will constantly seek to increase his power level and hence advantage over his enemies.
+They almost never allow honor or sentiment to cloud their judgement, will usually take measures to avoid setbacks, or betrayal.
+Sometimes Weak, but Skilled or Too Clever by Half, though the truly pragmatic former will constantly seek to increase their power level and hence advantage over their enemies.
 It can look like Confusion Fu in practice — but it almost always isn't.
-If The Unfettered fights, then he'll be one of these.
+If The Unfettered fights, then they'll be one of these.
+In a video game, don't expect them to be above using a Cheese Strategy to win.

 This can be an Establishing Character Moment.
 It can also be divisive, both among the audience and In-Universe, due to Moral Myopia — the hero is a resourceful badass, while the villain is just a dirty cheater.
-This can lead to instances of Black-and-Gray Morality, showing that the hero and the villain are Not So Different, and the difference between someone being a terrorist or a freedom fighter.
-For heroes, it's possible for these tactics, if extreme enough, to lead to What the Hell, Hero? moments or claims of If You Kill Him, You Will Be Just Like Him, sometimes resulting in responses of I Did What I Had to Do, and in extreme cases, can be a metaphor for Slowly Slipping Into Evil that represents the start or conclusion of a FaceHeel Turn.
+This can lead to instances of Black-and-Gray Morality, showing that the hero and the villain aren't so different, and the difference between someone being a terrorist or a freedom fighter.
+For heroes, it's possible for these tactics, if extreme enough, to lead to What the Hell, Hero? moments or claims of If You Kill Him, You Will Be Just Like Him!, sometimes resulting in responses of I Did What I Had to Do, and in extreme cases, can be a metaphor for Slowly Slipping Into Evil that represents the start or conclusion of a Face–Heel Turn.
+Escalation can also be an issue, as someone who previously fought "honourably" may now decide that The Gloves Come Off and demonstrate a willingness to go to much, much darker depths.

 On occasion, a Badass Teacher or Cynical Mentor will be this when teaching their mentee to fight, particularly if the mentee is inexperienced, is being trained to literally fight for their life, or at some other extreme disadvantage to 'honorable' opponents.
 This is more common in literature where fighting is more realistic, so it's harder to downplay a blow received and it's difficult to describe an 'honorable' fight where a disadvantaged opponent would realistically win.

-Can occur with Limited Window of Vulnerability when the pragmatic solution is to kill someone of something very quickly while they're vulnerable.
+Can occur with Limited Window of Vulnerability when the pragmatic solution is to kill someone or something very quickly while they're vulnerable.
+This is very often the case, for the more smarter and opportunistic Fragile Speedsters.
+After all, what they may lack in force and raw power, they can certainly improvise and do it swiftly to outwit the opposition at least.

 - Anime & Manga